 In 2009, the local government pooled private investments to develop rural tourism and transform the village into a resort.
 Locals swapped their shabby farmhouses for new buildings, offered by Wuyuan Folk Culture Development Company.
 These farmhouses, atop of the terraced mountains, were renovated into shops, restaurants, and hotels.

 Villagers are employed to work on the resort and also to showcase a traditional folk custom, known as shaiqiu.
 This involves baking farm produce, such as corn and chili peppers, in the Autumn sunshine and is considered one of the most interesting Chinese folk practices.

 With a record-high 30,000 tourists in a single day and a plethora of visitors, the village has become the place to go in Wuyuan County.
 From the grim days of 2008 to the present, the turnaround has been extraordinary.Source Beijing Review

-Evening came and we were stopped by an over-welcoming lady to her local small family restaurant.
+Evening came, and we were stopped by an over-welcoming lady at her local small family restaurant.
 The food was surprisingly tasty.
-Never been picky about food and my taste is almost anything goes down.
-With a satisfied stomach, we walk back to the RV to recharge for the next day’s travel.
+Never been picky about food, and my taste is almost anything goes down.
+With a satisfied stomach, we return to the RV to recharge our bodies for the next day’s travel.